MatPROV: A Provenance Graph Dataset of Material Synthesis Extracted from Scientific Literature: Limitations and Future Works

 \section{Limitations and Future Works}

 MatPROV remains relatively small in scale compared with several existing datasets.
 Nevertheless, our LLM-based extraction approach is applicable across the full breadth of scientific literature.
 Thus, we plan to expand the scope of source literature, enabling the collection of more diverse synthesis procedures and enhancing the dataset’s scale and generalizability.
+Moreover, our evaluation was based on a relatively small test set comprising 37 synthesis procedures from 25 papers, all annotated by a single domain expert.
+This limitation prevented us from measuring inter-annotator agreement or quantitatively assessing annotation reliability.
+In future work, we plan to involve multiple annotators and report inter-annotator agreement metrics for node, edge, and parameter labeling to better quantify labeling consistency and enhance the robustness of the evaluation framework.
 Furthermore, extraction accuracy requires further improvement.
 In future work, we aim to improve extraction accuracy through more sophisticated prompt engineering and fine-tuning strategies for LLMs.